Women & Girls Funds Task Force on Public Policy

 After launching The Report in 2018, the Community Foundation created the Women & Girls Funds Task Force on Public Policy to initiate and support policies to remove barriers for the advancement of women and girls.
 This task force is co-chaired by Margaret M. O'Shea, Ph.D., of Old Lyme, a retired professor at University of Saint Joseph and Carol J. Williams, Ph.D., of Willimantic, a retired associate dean of continuing education at Eastern Connecticut State University.

-The Community Foundation, along with the newly developed task force and our four Women & Girls Funds’ committees, are working to advance advocacy efforts supporting women and girls.
+The Community Foundation, along with the Task Force and our four Women & Girls Funds’ committees, are working to advance advocacy efforts supporting women and girls – and their families.
 We have held advocacy trainings (open to all) and welcome inquiries from interested people in our community.